dolittle/Studio/Source/DevCentral/README.md

 * Vanir: Automatically hook up GraphQL Resolvers
 * Vanir: Support overriding the WebPack DevServer hosted port
 * Vanir: Export ContentFrame properly
-* It should be optional if one wants a backend or a frontend
+* Vanir: It should be optional if one wants a backend or a frontend

 * Whats new dialog
 * Known issues dialog